benckx/vaporwave/README.md

 ## Run

-* Download the last version on [releases page](https://github.com/benckx/vaporwave/releases).
+* Download the latest version on [releases page](https://github.com/benckx/vaporwave/releases).
-    * `vaporwave-win64-jre-<version>` contains the JAR (i.e. the executable), a JRE version 8 and an executable bat file.
+    * `vaporwave-win64-jre-<version>.zip` contains the JAR (i.e. the executable), a JRE and an executable bat file.
 The bat file is a simple shortcut that launches the JAR file on the packaged JRE.
-    * `vaporwave-linux-<version>` contains the JAR and a sh file (which simply contains the command `java -jar vaporwave.jar`).
+    * `vaporwave-linux-<version>.zip` contains the JAR and a sh file (which simply contains the command `java -jar vaporwave.jar`).
     * Both zip files are basically identical.
 The one containing the JRE is just easier to use.
-You can use the `vaporwave-linux-<version>` on Windows as well, as long as you know how to run the JAR.
+You can download the `vaporwave-linux-<version>.zip` on Windows as well, as long as you know how to run the JAR.
 * Decompress somewhere on your computer (it can be moved later to any folder)
 * On Windows:
     * Run the bat file `vaporwave.bat`
     * On the Windows 10 warning message, click "More Info", then "Run anyway"
 * On Linux / macOS:
-    * Run the JAR file on Java 8: `java -jar vaporwave.jar`.
+    * Run the JAR file on Java 8 using `java -jar vaporwave.jar`.
 Ensure default JRE is version 8.
     * On Linux, the following command allows you select the default Java:
    ```
    ➜  ~ sudo update-alternatives --config java